Education and Schools in Oman

 International schools in Oman

-International schools in Oman generally offer a high standard of education and modern facilities.
+Unlike government schools in Oman, most international schools are co-educational.
+Most of these are based in the capital, Muscat and generally offer a high standard of education and modern facilities.
 As such, many wealthy Omani nationals also enrol their children here.

 Due to the large expat community in Oman, demand for places at international schools is high and space limited.
 Expat parents need to consider their options carefully and plan well ahead of time.